What reports do you look at in Google Search Console?

 (Note: If you’re looking for the Content Keywords section, it was removed in November 2016.)

-You want to see if the number of pages in the Index Status Report match the number of landing pages receiving organic traffic in Google Analytics.
+You want to see if the number of pages in the Index Coverage Report match the number of landing pages receiving organic traffic in Google Analytics.
 If they don’t match, it most likely means a small fraction of your indexed pages are receiving traffic.

 How to find index bloat in Google Search Console?